maxh/maxheinritz.com/_posts/2026-02-01-reclined-vs-supta-vs-supine-vs-prone.md

 How much weight should we give these Sanskrit pose names when investigating yoga etymology?

-While yoga as a broad spiritual practice emerged millennia ago, the use of the current Sanskrit pose names was formalized by B.K.S.
+Though yoga as a broad spiritual practice emerged millennia ago, the use of the current Sanskrit pose names was formalized by B.K.S.
 Iyengar and his teacher Sri Krishnamacharya in the mid-20th century (yes, less than 100 years ago).

 The earliest documented use of "supta" in a yoga pose name appears in Krishnamacharya's 1934 text _Yoga Makaranda_: "supta utthita dakshinapada janusirsasana," or "reclining extended right foot head to knee pose."